lucasavila00/tug/README.md

 - simpler Typescript compile errors
 - no focus on pure functional programming and HKT

-TIP: The internal state of `tug` is a ReaderTaskEither and can be accessed with the `.rte` accessor.
+### Fp-ts compatibility

-## Fp-ts compatibility
+TODO: The internal state of `tug` is a ReaderTaskEither and can be accessed with the `.rte` accessor.

-TODO
+TODO make it method